 Music is a universal language that can help calm down or regulate emotions.
 When it comes to addiction recovery, it can play a crucial role as a form of therapy.
-What are the benefits of music therapy in substance abuse treatment?
+What are the benefits of music therapy in substance use disorder treatment?
 Read to know more.

 However, one of the less-known yet potentially effective therapies involves not just consultations and conversations with people, but also music.
 Formally known as music therapy, it involves the clinical and evidence-based use of music by a professional within a specialized program.
 In this article, we will understand the benefits of music therapy in recovery.